Purity in chromatically localized algebraic $K$-theory: Consequences and examples

 \subsection{Examples of vanishing results}

-We give various examples showing that \Cref{main-theorem} (or \Cref{easyvanish}) implies vanishing statements for suitable telescopic localizations of the $K$-theory of ring spectra; this recovers a number of existing results in the literature.
+We give various examples showing that the Purity Theorem (or \Cref{easyvanish}) implies vanishing statements for suitable telescopic localizations of the $K$-theory of ring spectra; this recovers a number of existing results in the literature.

 First, we begin with the case of $K(n)$, cf.~also \cite{AKS} in the case $n = 2, p = 2,3$. \begin{cor} The spectrum $K(K(n))$ vanishes $T(m)$-locally for every $m\not= 0,n,n+1$.

 \end{cor}

 \begin{rem} Using the d\'evissage result \cite[Proposition~4.4]{AGHeller} (preceded by \cite{Barwick-Lawson} for connective $K$-theory) we can also understand the $T(0)$-localization of $K(K(m))$.
 There is a fibre sequence